-- evaluator also conducted the external evaluation of the GSKZN project which later helped in the conceptualization of the GSS project. - Since the bank staff of SCB and the SiB were based in Gauteng it was easier for overall oversight of the project and hence it was carried out in Soweto. - Soweto provided a good skeleton infrastructure and network to undertake the project although saturation with all initiatives was something that was at the back of the mind of funders. - A good stakeholders' analysis was deliberately not attempted as it would have let to greater expectations in the local community. - Soweto provided a wider canvas to experiment as populations are denser and townships better demarcated. - "One size" fits all was not what was attempted and the project evolved and hence led to extension of the deliverables. - Human resources and tweaking of the design was done in order to maximise the benefits. - Having 2 optometrists at the helm in province and district was a very big advocacy and facilitating situation for the project and its sustenance. - In essence secondary level care was now attempted to be done at the primary level for making it accessible, available, affordable and acceptable to the community. - The MoU with respective public entities and departments were formalised to build the project over the project period. - All local private optometrists were also brought on board for this project. - Creation of posts, training of optometrists, and placement in public facilities were also done. - Relationship building and advocacy are most important things in any project that was also carried out in this project. - Nurses were identified as the fulcrum for this system and project and hence capacitating them formed the important part of the project. - OSD (Occupational Specific Dispensation) was leveraged in case of optometrists and their placements. - DHIS does not have a comprehensive as well as a compatible reporting system and hence it is taking time to put in place one. - Information available definitely points to available, accessible and affordable care.
+- Since the bank staff of SCB and the SiB were based in Gauteng it was easier for overall oversight of the project and hence it was carried out in Soweto. - Soweto provided a good skeleton infrastructure and network to undertake the project although saturation with all initiatives was something that was at the back of the mind of funders. - A good stakeholders' analysis was deliberately not attempted as it would have let to greater expectations in the local community. - Soweto provided a wider canvas to experiment as populations are denser and townships better demarcated. - "One size" fits all was not what was attempted and the project evolved and hence led to extension of the deliverables. - Human resources and tweaking of the design was done in order to maximise the benefits. - Having 2 optometrists at the helm in province and district was a very big advocacy and facilitating situation for the project and its sustenance. - In essence secondary level care was now attempted to be done at the primary level for making it accessible, available, affordable and acceptable to the community. - The MoU with respective public entities and departments were formalised to build the project over the project period. - All local private optometrists were also brought on board for this project. - Creation of posts, training of optometrists, and placement in public facilities were also done. - Relationship building and advocacy are most important things in any project that was also carried out in this project. - Nurses were identified as the fulcrum for this system and project and hence capacitating them formed the important part of the project. - OSD (Occupational Specific Dispensation) was leveraged in case of optometrists and their placements. - DHIS does not have a comprehensive as well as a compatible reporting system and hence it is taking time to put in place one. - Information available definitely points to available, accessible and affordable care.
 99% of those who ordered spectacles purchased them.